RSTamim/React_GYM_Instruction_Website_Project/README.md

 # Contact Me

-If you have any questions through my linkedin: (https://linkedin.com/in/mr-tamim-94b310226)
+If you have any questions about this project contact me on my linkedin: (https://linkedin.com/in/mr-tamim-94b310226)